-4.1 General requirements
+5.1 General requirements

-- 4.1.1 The location, construction, operation and supervision of water supply source, its reservoirs and its distribution system shall be subject of approval by the relevant authority - 4.1.2 Packaged drinking water may optionally contain safe and permitted antimicrobial agents during processing. - 4.1.3 Essential minerals may be optionally added and if added they shall be declared in the label. - 4.1.4 Artesian water may be collected with the assistance of external force to enhance the natural underground pressure as long as such measures do not alter the physical properties, composition, and quality of water. - 4.1.5 Glacial water should contain an amount of total dissolved solids, which at its collection point does not significantly differ from that of the glacier.
+- 5.1.1 Packaged drinking water shall not have objectionable taste or odour to the consumers and shall be free from any foreign matter. - 5.1.2 The location, construction, operation and supervision of water supply source, its reservoirs and its distribution system shall be subject of approval by the relevant authority - 5.1.3 Packaged drinking water may optionally contain safe and permitted antimicrobial agents during processing. - 5.1.4 Essential minerals may be optionally added to enrich the drinking water.
+If added, they shall be declared in the label.
+Packaged drinking water that has been enriched with essential minerals shall be named as" Enriched water". - 5.1.5 Artesian water may be collected with the assistance of external force to enhance the natural underground pressure as long as such measures do not alter the physical properties, composition, and quality of water.

-4.1.5 Spring water shall be collected only at the spring or through a borehole tapping the underground formation feeding the spring.
+- 5.1.6 Spring water shall be collected only at the spring or through a borehole tapping the underground formation feeding the spring.
 There should be a natural force causing the water to flow to the surface through a natural orifice.
 The location of the spring shall be identifiable.

-Spring water shall have all the physical properties, before treatment, and be of the same composition and quality, as the water that flows naturally to the surface of the earth.

-4.1.6 Packaged drinking water shall be handled under hygienic conditions stipulated in EAS 39.
+Spring water shall have all the physical properties, before treatment, and be of the same composition and quality, as the water that flows naturally to the surface of the earth. - 5.1.7 Packaged drinking water shall be handled under hygienic conditions in accordance with EAS 39 and Annex A.

-4.2 Specific requirements
+5.2 Specific requirements